Sandeep962/-Accenture-North-America-Data-Analytics-and-Visualization-Job-Simulation-on-Forage---August-2024/README.md

 •	Array - List with a number of elements in a specific order—typically of the same type
 •	Integer - Numeric data type for numbers without fractions
-•	Timestamp - Number of seconds that have elapsed since midnight (00:00:00 UTC), 1st January 1970 (Unix time) The required data sets needed to complete the analysis are Ans- Reaction, Content, Reaction Types
+•	Timestamp - Number of seconds that have elapsed since midnight (00:00:00 UTC), 1st January 1970 (Unix time)

+The required data sets needed to complete the analysis are Ans- Reaction, Content, Reaction Types

 To clarify why I made this selection:
 •	The brief carefully it states that the client wanted to see “An analysis of their content categories showing the top 5 categories with the largest popularity”.
 •	As explained in the data model, popularity is quantified by the “Score” given to each reaction type.
 •	We therefore need data showing the content ID, category, content type, reaction type, and reaction score.
 •	So, to figure out popularity, we’ll have to add up which content categories have the largest score.

 But!
-Before we begin to work with the data sets, we’ll need to ensure that the data is clean and ready for analysis…
+Before we begin to work with the data sets, we’ll need to ensure that the data is clean and ready for analysis.

 Second: Cleaning the data by:
 •	removing rows that have values which are missing,
 •	changing the data type of some values within a column, and
 •	removing columns which are not relevant to this task.

 Imported the data in Excel Power Query and performed data exploration, data cleaning and data transformation operations.

 Solution: -

 •	Loaded all Required files to Excel power query editor.